 Leftovers can be stored in an airtight container in the refrigerator for up to 5 days.
 You can reheat them in a pan, microwave or toaster oven.

-If you make this Batata Harra recipe or any other side dishes on Urban Farm and Kitchen, please take a moment to rate the recipe ⭐⭐⭐⭐⭐ and leave a comment below.
+If you make this Batata Harra recipe or any other side dish on Urban Farm and Kitchen, please take a moment to rate the recipe ⭐⭐⭐⭐⭐ and leave a comment below.
 It’s such a help to others who want to try the recipe.

 Batata Harra (Spicy Lebanese Potatoes)